 Further legislation arrived in 2006 with the ESQCR, 2006; Amendment2, which extended the above duties of the DNO to make their overhead powerlines resilient to the effect of major storms.
-This includes reducing the risk of falling trees and branchwood of hitting the electricity network.
+This includes reducing the risk of trees and branches hitting the electricity network.